Yongzheng Emperor: Cohong

 Chinese merchant houses belonging to Canton station were grouped together under a larger organization by Yongzheng called Cohong in 1725.
 This group was responsible for policing all trade within the Canton system.

 Meltage fees and silver

 As silver became more widely used as a currency in Qing China, the validity and purity of the currency being exchanged had to be verified.
 Silver taels were sent to official appraisers to do the job of verification.
-During the appraisal some silver was lost in the process, this lost silver must be covered by the payer.
+During the appraisal some silver was lost in the process, this lost silver had to be covered by the payer.
 This extra charge on the lost silver became known as a meltage fee.
 These meltage fees were a very important source of income for local governments.
-It became practice to bribe appraisers to avoid meltage fees.
+It became a practice to bribe appraisers to avoid meltage fees.
 Yongzheng attempted to ban all bribing to avoid these fees and also officially mandated meltage fees as a source of local income.
 These mandates helped silver become a major part of the Qing economy.